bbartels/Delve/README.md

 ```

 ### 3. Configure your Controller
-By simply adding a **IResourceParameter<TDomain>** to the method signature Delve will automatically parse and validate the client request.
-If the validation does not succeed Delve will return a BadRequest with an error message.
+By simply adding a **IResourceParameter<TDomain>** to the method signature Delve will automatically parse and validate the client request and upon an invalid request return a 400 BadRequest with a matching error message.

 ```csharp
 using Delve.Models;